krishops/galactic-age/README.md

 ## Setup/Installation Requirements

-1. Clone the project: `$ git clone
+1. Clone the project: `$ git clone https://github.com/krishops/galactic-age.git`
-2. Navigate to the new `galactic-age` directory and open with your preferred text editor.
+2. Within your command line:
+    * Navigate to `galactic-age/`
+    * Run `npm init -y` to prepare for npm install
+    * Run `npm install` to install dependencies
+    * Run `npm run build` to bundle the program for use
-3. Within the top level of the cloned directory, open language-selector/index.html to run the program in the browser.
+3. Open `galactic-age/dist/index.html` to use the program in the browser
+4. To open a development server run `npm run start` in the command line

 ## Known Bugs